back to Confessions

 A. From the holy gospel, which God himself first revealed in Paradise; afterwards published by the holy patriarchs and prophets, and foreshadowed by the sacrifices and other ceremonies of the law; and lastly fulfilled by his only begotten Son.

 http://www.heritagebooks.org/products/come-and-welcome-to-jesus-christ-puritan-paperbacks-bunyan.htmlA.
-No; but only those who by a true faith are ingrafted into him and receive all his benefits.
+No; only those who are ingrafted into him and receive all his benefits, by a true faith.

 21. Q. What is true faith?

-A. True faith is not only a sure knowledge, whereby I hold for truth all that God has revealed to us in his Word, but also a firm confidence which the Holy Spirit works in my heart by the gospel, that not only to others, but to me also, remission of sins, everlasting righteousness and salvation are freely given by God, merely of grace, only for the sake of Christ’s merits.
+A. True faith is not only a certain knowledge, whereby I hold for truth all that God has revealed to us in his Word, but also an assured confidence, which the Holy Spirit works by the gospel in my heart, that not only to others, but to me also, remission of sins, everlasting righteousness and salvation are freely given by God, merely of grace, only for the sake of Christ’s merits.

 22. Q. What, then, is necessary for a Christian to believe?

-A. All that is promised us in the gospel, which the articles of our catholic and undoubted Christian faith teach us in a summary.
+A. All that is promised us in the gospel, which the articles of our catholic undoubted Christian faith briefly teach us.